synthlike/scent/README.md

 Additionally, the `--raw` flag can be passed to disable all analysis, or `--runtime` to disable sections analysis while still labeling jump destinations for external functions.

-Push data can be decorated with helpful information.
+`PUSH` instructions can be decorated with relevant information using `--decorated` flag.
 Currently, only function selector decoration is supported.
 Function selectors need to be provided via a JSON file (generated from [sift](https://github.com/synthlike/sift)), as shown below:

 ```bash